DHBW-Inf20/houseofcompiler/README.md

 ## Installation

-This Project using [maven v4.0.0](https://maven.apache.org/) (With Java 16+) and can be easily built using IntelliJ, Eclipse and other JavaIDE's with the given pom.xml-File
+This Project using [maven v4.0.0](https://maven.apache.org/) (with Java 16+) and can be easily built using IntelliJ, Eclipse and other JavaIDE's with the given pom.xml-File

 The main-Method is located the `main.main`